 Raw meaty bones (RMBs) are things like chicken backs, chicken necks, duck wings and turkey wings.
 They are generally recommended across the board for dogs with healthy teeth, gums and jaws.
 RMBs satisfy a dog’s natural desire to chew and keep your dog’s teeth, gums and jaw healthy.
 If your dog’s chewing ability has deteriorated, he or she may not be able to chew RMBs.
 If you’re not sure if your dog can chew RMBs you can order them individually so you can try them first.
 Some people feed them regularly as meals, others feed them only occasionally, as special meals.

 Our weekly meal plans are designed for dogs with average activity levels, generally needing around 2.5% of his or her bodyweight, in pounds of food per day, to maintain his or her weight.
 If your dog is more or less active, or needs to gain or lose weight, adjust accordingly by choosing a plan for a lower or higher weight dog.
 You can also add servings to your plan.

 All of our dog food is great for puppies.
 Our complete and balanced options (items with Mix Complete in the name) are formulated for all life stages.
 Puppies usually eat what a dog who is 2 to 3 times their weight eats.
-For the weekly meals, choose a meal for a dog that is at least twice the puppy's current weight.
+For the weekly plans, choose a plan for a dog that is at least twice the puppy's current weight.

 For adult dogs with a moderate activity level: